 - Scattering: Atmospheric particles, such as air molecules, dust, and aerosols, scatter sunlight in different directions.
 This scattering is responsible for the blue color of the sky.

 The amount of atmospheric absorption and scattering depends on the composition of the atmosphere and the path length of sunlight through the atmosphere.
 When the sun is low on the horizon, sunlight travels through a longer path of atmosphere, resulting in more absorption and scattering.
-This is why sunsets are often red or orange, as the blue light has been scattered away.
+This is why sunsets are often red or orange, as the blue light has been scattered away Nothing fancy..

 4. Cloud Cover

 Cloud cover is one of the most significant factors affecting solar radiation.
-Clouds reflect a large portion of incoming solar radiation back into space, reducing the amount of sunlight that reaches the surface.
+And clouds reflect a large portion of incoming solar radiation back into space, reducing the amount of sunlight that reaches the surface.
 The amount of reflection depends on the type, thickness, and altitude of the clouds.
-Thick, low-lying clouds reflect the most sunlight, while thin, high-altitude clouds reflect less.
+Thick, low-lying clouds reflect the most sunlight, while thin, high-altitude clouds reflect less Worth keeping that in mind.
+Turns out it matters..

 As mentioned earlier, the Intertropical Convergence Zone (ITCZ) is characterized by high cloud cover, which reduces solar radiation in the equatorial region.
 In contrast, subtropical desert regions have minimal cloud cover, allowing for maximum solar radiation.